aliska76/prompt-secure-pdf/README.md

 4. Response Handling: Based on the server's response, the extension either alerts the user and clears the file input or allows the file upload to proceed.

 ## Troubleshooting
+- In a root project directory there is two PDF files you can use to check the usage - one with some sensetive data and one with simple text.
 - If the extension doesn't work as expected, check the browser console for any errors.
 - Ensure that the server is running on the correct port (http://localhost:3000).
 - If sensitive data is not detected, check the server logs to see if the text extraction logic is working properly.